 Nationwide, there’s a disturbing and persistent achievement gap between rich and poor kids.
 Here in Massachusetts, however, charter public schools are proving that students from poor urban communities can achieve at the same high level of academic success as those children from affluent suburbs.
-Indeed, some of our urban charter schools that serve predominantly poor and minority children are ranked among the best schools in the state.
+Indeed, some of our urban charter schools that serve predominantly economically disadvantaged students and children of color are ranked among the best schools in the state.

 - Urban charter schools consistently outperform their sending districts by wide margins

-- 8 charter middle schools ranked among Boston’s top 11 non-exam middle schools (based on grade 8 English/math scores)
+- All 8 charter middle schools ranked among Boston’s top 10 non-exam middle schools (based on grade 8 English/math scores)

-- Nearly 70 percent of Boston charter schools achieved Level 1 status, compared to only 15 percent of district schools
+- More than 70 percent of Boston charter schools achieved Level 1 status, compared to only 21 percent of district schools

-- In the state’s Gateway Cities, nearly 60 percent of charter schools were rated as Level 1 schools, compared to 11 percent of district schools
+- In the state’s Gateway Cities, more than 60 percent of charter schools were rated as Level 1 schools, compared to 16 percent of district schools

-- Twenty different charter schools – including six from Boston – ranked or tied Number 1 in the state on various tests.
+- Twenty-one different charter schools – including six from Boston – ranked Number 1 in the state on various tests.

 - Seven charter schools – including four from Boston – ranked Number 1 in the state based on the state’s Growth Model, which measures gains in academic performance over time

 - Boston charter schools erased half the achievement gap in a single year (2009 Harvard-MIT study)

 - By 8th grade, Boston students who entered charter schools in grade 4 improved their test scores to match Brookline's, one of the state's top districts (2009 Harvard-MIT study)